-The Brown Women [Un]Learn Reading Circle provides a space for us to explore and unpack various topics from an intersectional and critical lens.
-At the moment, we are hosting a circle to learn and unlearn around the topic of caste with co-facilitators, Varun Khanna, whose research Sanskrit and the Indian diaspora has taken him in the direction of the history of caste, caste injustice, and anti-caste activism, and Jyotsna Siddharth, an actor and an anti-caste activist, the founder of Project Anti-Caste, Love, the Dalit Feminism Archive, and a co-founder of Sive..
+Our reading circle provides a space for us to explore and unpack various topics from an intersectional and critical lens.
+In 2021, we are hosted a circle to learn and unlearn around the topic of caste with co-facilitators, Varun Khanna, whose research Sanskrit and the Indian diaspora has taken him in the direction of the history of caste, caste injustice, and anti-caste activism, and Jyotsna Siddharth, an actor and an anti-caste activist, the founder of Project Anti-Caste, Love, the Dalit Feminism Archive, and a co-founder of Sive..

 To open up difficult but necessary conversations around the role of caste and caste-privilege in our communities.